 To Sum It Up

 Unfortunately, cases of harassment do take place at work.
 Society has already undergone immense growth regarding its perception, handling, and communication of the consequences.
 The best way for the manager to ensure their space is harassment-free is to work on preventing and punishing harassment.
 The manager’s job is to introduce effective policies that protect their staff from inappropriate behavior.
-If you decide to change your job, be free to use a help from TopResume.
+If you decide to change your job, be free to use a help from TopResume or ResumePerk.